adamghill/coltrane/README.md

 - Can serve non-markdown files like `robots.txt`
 - Local development server which includes [live re-rendering of markdown and data](https://twitter.com/adamghill/status/1487522925393715205) via https://github.com/adamchainz/django-browser-reload
 - Deployment best practices with `whitenoise` and `gunicorn` already configured
-- Leverage the power of built-in `Django` templates, template tags, and filters inside markdown files
+- Leverage the power of built-in `Django` templates, template tags, and filters inside `markdown` files
 - Any custom template tags and filters are enabled automatically for use in `markdown` or HTML templates
 - Include any third-party [`Django` app](https://djangopackages.org) for additional functionality
-- Optional static site generator to output HTML files
+- Optional command to generate static HTML files
-- Able to be integrated into a regular `Django` project as a third-party `Django` app
+- Able to be integrated into a regular `Django` project as a standard third-party `Django` app

 ## ⚡ Quick start